YouTube SEO: How to Optimize Your Channel for Visibility

 Design Compelling Thumbnails

-First, choose a thumbnail that indicates your video's content at a glance.
-Consider including your video title (or a shortened version of it) on a banner somewhere prominent on the thumbnail.
+And include your video title (or a shortened version of it) on a banner somewhere prominent on the thumbnail.

 Use Info Cards and End Screens